anysphere/priompt/examples/README.md

-# priompt examples
+# Priompt examples

-a few examples showing how to use `priompt` and `priompt-preview`.

-somewhat useful for testing random prompts
+An example showing how to use `priompt` and `priompt-preview`; somewhat useful for testing random prompts.

-this example uses `fastify` for the server, but any server library or framework should work
+This example uses `fastify` for the server, but any server library or framework should work

-## running
+## Running

 First run: